basham/swit-workshop-rxjs/slides/03-02-reactive-programming.md

 # Reactive programming

+- Observables emit data
-- Streams (observables) push data to listeners (subscribers) once emitted
+- Subscribers listen to emitted data
 - Everything is asynchronous
-- Does everything that a Promise can, but much more
+- Observables do more than Promises
 - Code reads more naturally: top → down

 ```js